Frequently asked questions

 Can I organise a fundraising event for BBC Children in Need and another charity jointly?

-Yes, as long as you let your supporters know that the money is being split, how and between which charities.
+Yes – as long as you let your supporters know that the money is being split, how that split will be arranged and which charities will be receiving the funds.

 Can I have a copy of the Pudsey logo to use in my fundraising events?